ovitrac/SFPPylite/README.md

 > 🟢 Status update: **Production-ready** with full support for SFPPy notebooks
 > ✅ Complete support for simulation, plotting, curve fitting, and export to PDF/XLSX/CSV
-> 🌍 Integrated databases: EU Regulation Annex I, US FDA FCN lists, Chinese positive lists — over 2400 substances included
+> 🌍 Integrated databases: EU Regulation Annex I, US FDA FCN lists, Chinese positive lists — ~1300 substances included with toxicological assessment
 > 📦 Runs seamlessly in-browser — no setup needed, fully compatible with modern tablets
 > 🗃️ Files persist in your browser between sessions — drag & drop your own files anytime
 > 🔄 Automatically stays up to date with the latest data and features